Scan $B$-Statistic for Kernel Change-Point Detection

-Detecting the emergence of an abrupt change-point is a classic problem in statistics and machine learning.
-Kernel-based nonparametric statistics have been proposed for this task which make fewer assumptions on the distributions than traditional parametric approach.
-However, none of the existing kernel statistics has provided a computationally efficient way to characterize the extremal behavior of the statistic.
-Such characterization is crucial for setting the detection threshold, to control the significance level in the offline case as well as the false alarm rate (captured by the average run length) in the online case.
-In this paper we focus on the scenario when the amount of background data is large, and propose two related computationally efficient kernel-based statistics for change-point detection, which we call ``$M$-statistics''.
-A novel theoretical result of the paper is the characterization of the tail probability of these statistics using a new technique based on change-of-measure.
-Such characterization provides us accurate detection thresholds for both offline and online cases in computationally efficient manner, without the need to resort to the more expensive simulations such as bootstrapping.
-Moreover, our $M$-statistic can be applied to high-dimensional data by choosing a proper kernel.
-We show that our methods perform well in both synthetic and real world data.
+{ \textbf{Abstract:} Detecting the emergence of an abrupt change-point is a classic problem in statistics and machine learning.
+Kernel-based nonparametric statistics have been used for this task, which enjoys fewer assumptions on the distributions than the parametric approach and can handle high-dimensional data.
+In this paper, we focus on the scenario when the amount of background data is large, and propose a computationally efficient kernel-based statistics for change-point detection, which are inspired by the recently developed $B$-statistics.
+A novel theoretical result of the paper is the characterization of the tail probability of these statistics using the change-of-measure technique, which focuses on characterizing the tail of the detection statistics rather than obtaining its asymptotic distribution under the null distribution.
+Such approximations are crucial to controlling the false alarm rate, which corresponds to the average-run-length in online change-point detection.
+Our approximations are shown to be highly accurate.
+Thus, they provide a convenient way to find detection thresholds for online cases without the need to resort to the more expensive simulations.
+We show that our methods perform well on both synthetic data and real data.} \\ \\ { \textbf{Keywords:} Change-point detection; Kernel-based statistics; Online algorithm; False-alarm control. } \\ \\ { \textbf{Subject Classifications:} Primary 62L10; Secondary 62G10, 62G32.}

-\section{Introduction}
+\section{INTRODUCTION}